-Hyderabad is 3rd largest city in India and Capital City of Andhra Pradesh with a Modern International Airport rated as the best Airport in World with direct connectivity to many cities across U.S.A, Latin America, Europe, Middle East and South East Asian Countries.
+Hyderabad is The 3rd largest city in India and Capital City of Andhra Pradesh and Telangana with a Modern International Airport rated as the best Airport in World with direct connectivity to many cities across U.S.A, Latin America, Europe, Middle East and South East Asian Countries.

 It is a city with a Modern Outlook with cosmopolitan population.
 A major hub of Information Technology, Software, BPO (Business Process Outsourcing), & KPO (Knowledge Process Outsourcing) Business, it is also known as Hi-tech City and is a backbone of Indian Services Sector.
 It houses Back Offices Google, Facebook, Amazon, Oracle, Microsoft, Dell and more than 300 Multi-National Companies.
 It also has more than 50 world class Star Hotels.